Horofunction Compactifications of Symmetric Spaces: The compactification of flats in symmetric spaces

 \section{The compactification of flats in symmetric spaces}

+Throughout this section, we will assume that the $W$-invariant vector norm on the flat $\aa$ is such that every horofunction is a Busemann point.
+According to~\cite[Theorem~1.2]{WalII}, this is equivalent to asking the set of extreme sets of the dual unit ball to be closed.
+This is a very mild condition, satisfied notably by every polyhedral norm.

-In this section we give, for any $G$-invariant Finsler metric on the symmetric space which satisfies the Convexity Lemma, an explicit homeomorphism between the intrinsic compactification of a flat and the closure of a flat in the horofunction compactification of the symmetric space.
+We will give, for any such $G$-invariant Finsler metric on the symmetric space, an explicit homeomorphism between the intrinsic compactification of a flat and the closure of a flat in the horofunction compactification of the symmetric space. \\

+The \emph{intrinsic compactification} of the flat $A\cdot p_0$ is the horofunction compactification of $A\cdot p_0$ within the space of continuous functions on $A\cdot p_0$, i.e. $\overline{\psi(A\cdot p_0)}^{\widetilde{C}(A \cdot p_0)}$.
+Since the exponential map is a diffeomorphism $\exp: \aa \to A\cdot p_0$, the intrinsic compactification is homeomorphic to the horofunction compactification of the normed vector space $\aa$ with respect to the norm defined by the $W$-invariant convex ball $B$.
+In the cas of a polyhedral norm, this has been determined explicitely in \cite{JS}:

+\begin{thrm}[\cite{JS} Theorem 1.2.]
+Let $(V,\norm)$ be a normed vector space with polyhedral unit ball $B$.
+Then the horofunction compactification $\overline{V}^{hor}$ is homeomorphic to the dual convex polyhedron $B^\circ$. \end{thrm}

-Let $d$ be the distance function associated to a $G$-invariant Finsler metric on the symmetric space $X = G/K$, and $\psi: X \to \widetilde{C}(X)$ the embedding defined in Subsection \ref{subsec:defi_of_horofunction} on page \pageref{subsec:defi_of_horofunction}.
+Let $d$ be the distance function associated to a $G$-invariant Finsler metric on the symmetric space $X = G/K$, and $\psi: X \to \widetilde{C}(X), \quad z \mapsto \psi_z$ the embedding defined in Subsection \ref{subsec:defi_of_horofunction} on page \pageref{subsec:defi_of_horofunction}.
 Let us state some basic observations.

 \begin{lem} The function $\psi_{p_0}$ is $K$-invariant.
 Moreover for every $g \in G$, the function $\psi_{g\cdot p_0}$ is $gKg^{-1}$-invariant. \end{lem}

 \begin{proof} Fix $g \in G$ and $k \in K$.
 Then, for any $x \in X$, we have